prusa3d/Prusa-Connect-SDK-Printer/README.rst

     SERVER = "https://connect.prusa3d.com"
     SN = 'SERIAL_NUMBER_FROM_PRINTER'
-    printer = Printer.from_config("./lan_settings_ini", const.Printer.I3MK3, SN)
+    printer = Printer.from_config("./lan_settings.ini", const.Printer.I3MK3, SN)

     printer.loop()  # communication loop

 Registration
 ------------
-When printer is not registered, you must use Printer.register method to get temporary code.
-User must use this code in *Add Printer* form.
-When printer was added to Connect, Printer.get_token method returned persistent token.
+If the printer has not been registered yet, you need to use `Printer.register()` to get a temporary code.
+This code is then used in the **Add Printer** form in Connect Web.
+After the printer has been added to Connect, `Printer.get_token()` will return printer's persistent token.

 .. code:: python